 - chopped walnuts (optional)

-Start my mixing together the dry ingredients in a medium-sized mixing bowl.
-For this recipe we use whole wheat flour and oat flour.
+Start by mixing together the dry ingredients in a medium-sized mixing bowl.
+For this recipe, we use whole wheat flour and oat flour.
 To make oat flour, put 1 cup of Old Fashioned Oats in a blender and blend on high speed for a minute or two or until it has turned into flour.

 Eggs used in a baking recipe aid with structure and texture.
 Vegan cooks have discovered the “flax egg” which is basically ground flax seeds mixed with water.
 For this recipe, we just add in the ground flax seeds with the dry ingredients.
 It will mix with the wet ingredients at the end.